Fraasi/PDTapp/README.md

 - [x] gigs page
   - [x] styling
   - [x] promises promises...
+  - [ ] fix title all links
+  - [ ] put gigs in app state so need only load once
 - [ ] notebook page
 - [ ] design an icon (preferably(?) a nice one?)
 - [x] system tray